 On 4 July de Gaulle becomes the subject of Vichy retribution when he is court-martialled in absentia and sentenced to four years in prison.
 On 2 August a second court-martial finds him guilty of treason and condemns him to death.

 1941 - Germany invades the Soviet Union on 22 June.
 The Germans advance swiftly but are halted on 6 December by a Russian counterattack just short of Moscow.

 1942 - In November the Germans occupy the southern third of France administered by the Vichy Government.

-1943 - The military turning point of the war in Europe comes when the German Sixth Army is defeated at Stalingrad (now Volgograd) in the winter of 1942-43.
-By the end of 1943 the Soviets have broken through the German siege of Leningrad (now Saint Petersburg) and recaptured much of the Ukrainian Republic.
+1943 - The military turning point of the war in Europe comes when the German Sixth Army is defeated by Soviet forces at Stalingrad (now Volgograd) in the winter of 1942-43.
+By the end of 1943, the Soviets have broken through the German siege of Leningrad (now Saint Petersburg) and recaptured much of the Ukrainian Republic.

 The German offensive in North Africa is stopped at the beginning of November 1942, leaving the Allies free to land in Sicily and Italy.

 To the west, the US and British navies gain control of the Atlantic shipping lanes, clearing the way for the D-Day landings on the Normandy beaches in France on 6 June 1944 and the invasion of Germany from the west six months later.
 Soviet troops, meanwhile, advance on Germany from the east.